szstonelee/gointernal/slice.md

 // C++ code for imagining the data structure struct slice {
-	void* _ptr;	// which points to a backed array int _start;	// the start index in the array, zero index of the slice int _len;	// the length of the slice, how many elements can be saved in the slice int _capacity;  // the capacity for the slice, it equals capacity of array minus _start };
+	void* _ptr;	// which points to a backed array int _start;	// the start index in the array which means zero index of the slice int _len;	// the length of the slice, how many elements can be saved in the slice int _capacity;  // the capacity for the slice, it equals capacity of array minus _start };